 Transformative WASH services are safe and accessible, plentiful, proven, and sustained.
-They create lasting changes in communities that allow children and families to flourish.
+They create lasting changes in communities that allow children and families

-WHY IS GESI IMPORTANT FOR WASH?
+WHY IS GESTIMPORTANT FOR WASH?

 World Vision's Global WASH Program aims to improve child well-being, health, nutrition, and education outcomes through access to sustainable and safely managed WASH services.
-Driven by the vision of transformative WASH for child well-being, and grounded in the values of people, accountability, and leadership, World Vision WASH is committed to 1) accelerating universal and equitable access to WASH services to contrib committed to 1) accelerating universal and equitable access to WASH services to contribute to SDG6, 2) focusing on the most vulnerable people, especially in fragile contexts, and 3) demonstrating sustainable impact.
+Driven by the vision of transformative WASH for child well-being, and grounded in the values of people, accountability, and leadership, World Vision WASH is committed to 1) accelerating universal and equitable access to WASH services to contribute to SDG6, 2) focusing on the most vulnerable people, especially in fragile contexts, and 3) demonstrating sustainable impact.

-The growing recognition of the central role of WASH for all aspects of human development has been stated at the highest levels.
-Access to WASH is required for the realization of other human rights, such as the right to adequate housing, the right to the highest attainable standard of health, and the right to life.
+The growing recognition of the central role of WASH for all aspects of human development has been stated at the highest levels.3 Access to WASH is required for the realization of other human rights, such as the right to adequate housing, the right to the highest attainable standard of health, and the right to life.
 Without adopting a holistic approach to WASH that includes GESI, World Vision will not reach the most underserved population segments and achieve its desired impact.

-World Vision needs to apply a GESI-transformative approach to WASH because women and girls, persons with disabilities, and people from marginalized or excluded groups are among those who have less access to safe WASH, and are disproportionately affected by limited or lack of WASH access.
-Furthermore, harmful social norms often limit the ability of women and girls to participate in decision-making related to WASH.
+World Vision needs to apply a GESI-transformative approach to WASH because women and girls, persons with disabilities, and people from marginalized or excluded groups are among those who have less access to safe WASH, and are disproportionately affected by limited or lack of WASH access.4 Furthermore, harmful social norms often limit the ability of women and girls to participate in decision-making related to WASH.

-The lack of GESI-responsive and adequate water and gender-sensitive sanitation and hygiene services increases the risk of harassment, violence, injury, and illness, among other issues.
-Further, the lack of accessible water, toilets, and hygiene facilities is a major challenge for the elderly and people with disabilities, who may have difficulties traveling long distances or using toilets without assistive devices.
+The lack of GESI-responsive and adequate water and gender-sensitive sanitation and hygiene services increases the risk of harassment, violence, injury, and illness, among other issues.^{5 6 7} Further, the lack of accessible water, toilets, and hygiene facilities is a major challenge for the elderly and people with disabilities, who may have difficulties traveling long distances or using toilets without assistive devices.8